 - A friend has read One, and says she just couldn't get into it.

-- Your partner said they'd read One ages ago, and hasn't, you suspect because they don't like it.
+- Your partner said ages ago they would read One, and hasn't, you suspect because they don't like it.
 And they have a look in his/her eye as if they'd quite like a whole conversation with you some time this week which isn't about One, or Two, or your writer's circle/class/forum.

 So, have you noticed something?
 All of these are about One, not about Two or Three or Four.

 The relationship between you and a major piece of work (let's call it a novel) is not unlike a long marriage.
-Two is the Other: in its cloudy, sparkly form in your mind it looks more exciting, more fun, more promising, more sophisticated, quicker to write and less of a struggle, and without the dull problems One seems to throw at you all the time.
+They are the One.
+Meanwhile, Two is the Other: in its cloudy, sparkly form in your mind it looks more exciting, more fun, more promising, more sophisticated, quicker to write and less of a struggle, and without the dull problems One seems to throw at you all the time.

 But since you could always make a note about Two, and go home to One, whether instead you go off hunting Two depends on how you're feeling about One.
 Adulterous thoughts are a fact of life, it seems to me, but what you do about them is another matter altogether.